-The Computer Science qualification is relevant to the modern and changing world of computing.
+The Computer Science gualification is relevant to the modern and changing world of computing.
 The course focuses on programming and emphasises the importance of computational thinking as a discipline.
 The qualification has an expanded maths focus, much of which is embedded within the course and has computational thinking at its core.
 This helps students to develop the skills to solve problems, design systems and understand human and machine intelligence.

-The Computer Science A Level covers a range of core skills in Units 1 and 2.
-The optional units offered to complete this qualification are ones which, based on past experience, students find highly motivating.
+The theory that is covered in the three core units (1, 2 and The Computer Science A Level covers a range of core skills in Units 3) cover a wide spectrum of subjects and include computer 1 and 2.
+The optional units offered to complete this qualification are hardware, software and applications, information storage and ones which, based on past experience, students find highly motivating. how organisations use information, cyber threats, vulnerabilities Unit 1: Computer Systems - Exam and risks for both individuals and organisations.

-- Unit 1: Computer Systems Exam - Unit 2: Algorithms and programming Exam
+Unit 2: Algorithms and programming - Exam